“The producer is like the conductor of an orchestra. Maybe he can’t play every instrument, but he knows what every instrument should sound like.”

 The production was again turbulent.
 Polanski barred Towne from the set after endless arguments over the script, including the downbeat finale which Towne brandished “immoral”.
 Dunaway and the director fought throughout the filming until the set was eventually closed down.
 Evans used his favourite trick; he offered them both the choice between aRolls Royce or an Oscar nod.
 Filming soon recommenced.

 Evans reached his mountain peak at the Oscars in 1974, with Chinatown garnering eleven Academy Award nominations.
-With The Godfather II and The Conversation, Paramount had a total of forty-three nominations.
-Although Chinatown was the favourite for best film, The Godfather II won, and pointedly, Coppola forgot to mention Evans.
+With The Godfather II and The Conversation, Paramount had a total of

 After the Oscars, Evans was demoted in a Studio re-shuffle.
 Although he retained his rights to make independent films, and continued to produce further hits with Marathon Man, Urban Cowboy and Black Sunday, he was now being overtaken by the rapacious momentum of the blockbuster generation, with films such as Jaws and Star Wars.